bogdanvaduva/epanet.js-and-swmm.js/README.md

 I am using QWAT and QGEP data model ( Great job! )

 In order to be able to export data from QWAT to EPANET we need to know if the water is flowing from one point (node) to another.
-I am using pgRouting and a few function wrote by myself.
+I am using pgRouting and a few functions wrote by myself.

 We know that pgRouting extends the PostGIS / PostgreSQL geospatial database to provide geospatial routing functionality.
 On the other hand we know that QWAT models the water network.